Do you or someone in your household regularly participate in

 - Range of motion exercises to reduce improve mobility and joint alignment

 - Massage therapy to break up adhesions and accelerate healing by stimulating circulation

 - Non-invasive modalities, including cold laser therapy and ultrasound, to ease pain, reduce muscle spasms, and accelerate tissue healing

 - Strengthening and balancing exercises to optimize physical performance and address underlying imbalances

 Interested in healing naturally from a sports injury?
-Contact Given Sports & Physical Therapy today and let us help you maximize the level of your game!
+Contact Given Sports & Physical Therapy in Crystal Lake, IL today and let us help you maximize the level of your game!